 Security (Recent Internal Conflict, Neighbors with Highly Violent Conflict, Years since Highly Violent Conflict);

 Social (Corruption, Ethnic Power Change, Ethnic Compilation, Transnational Ethnic Bonds, Homicide Rate, Infant Mortality);

 Economy (GDP per Capita, Income Inequality, Openness, Food Security, Unemployment);

 Geography and Environment (Water Stress, Oil Production, Structural Constraints, Population Size, Youth Bulge).

 The GCRI uses a linear regression model including historical data to train the model.
 Its creators at the EC JRC first determined the predictive value of the 24 variables regarding conflict onsets in the past 20 years.
 They then applied the results to the final model and derived the weights for the indicators from their significance regarding the model performance.
 Countries were scored on a 10-point scale for each of the 24 indicators.
-Data were obtained from open source resources such as the World Bank, United Nations, or Uppsala Data Conflict Program (UCDP).
+Data were obtained from open source resources such as the World Bank Group, United Nations, or Uppsala Data Conflict Program (UCDP).
 Resource Watch shows only a subset of the data set.
 For access to the full data set and additional information, see the Learn More link.

 Global Conflict Risk Index, Version July 2017